Shekhar7u/Shekhar7u/README.md

 👋 Hi there!
-I'm Shashi Shekhar Singh, a passionate and motivated software developer eager to learn and contribute to the world of technology.
+I'm Shashi Shekhar Singh, a passionate and motivated full stack developer eager to learn and contribute to the world of technology.

-🌱 Currently pursuing a btech degree in Electrical Engineering at APJ Abdul Kalam University.
+🌱 Graduate of btech degree in Electrical Engineering at APJ Abdul Kalam University.

 💻 Skills: Proficient in web development technologies such as HTML, CSS, and JavaScript.
 Familiar with programming languages like C++, with a strong foundation in data structures and algorithms.